 Retained executive search is all about value.
 Employers use an executive search firm when a search is important enough to warrant the investment.

 That is the right time to use an executive search firm.
 I use the word “investment” for a reason.
 A retained executive search will likely cost you a minimum of $50,000 and averages $100,000 or more — typically one-third of a candidate’s first-year total cash compensation.
 Typically, these are senior-executive roles with salaries averaging $300-thousand or more.

 First, it needs to be worth the investment

 If an executive search has to be worth the investment, how do you do the math?
 The importance of a senior executive role can be measured financially.
 How much money might this executive make for your company?
 If you don’t find the right person, how much money might this person lose?
-If the cost of not filling the role with the right candidate is significantly higher than the cost of the search, then you may be ready to consider investing in the services of a retained executive search firm.
+Is the cost of not filling the role with the right candidate is significantly higher than the cost of the search?
+Then you may be ready to consider investing in the services of a retained executive search firm.

 If it is Not Important, You Don’t Need a Search Firm.

 Retained search is not right for every search every time.
 There are some roles that are simply not important enough for that kind of investment.
 In those cases, you don’t use an executive search firm.
 I often brainstorm with senior executives about ways they can build their teams without incurring the expense of an executive search firm.
 You can get a lot of lift with employee referrals, job postings, and LinkedIn.